 Can I carry a Swiss Army knife UK?

-It is legal to carry a Swiss army knife in the UK so long as the blade is three inches long (6.72cm) or less and the knife blade does not lockout.
+It is legal to carry a Swiss army knife in the UK so long as the blade is three inches long (6.72cm) or less and the blade does not lockout.

 What knives are banned in the UK?